intel/intel-extension-for-pytorch/docs/tutorials/known_issues.md

     ```bash
     ImportError: undefined symbol: _ZNK5torch8autograd4Node4nameB5cxx11Ev
     ```
-  - **Cause**: DPC++ does not support `_GLIBCXX_USE_CXX11_ABI=0`, Intel® Extension for PyTorch\* is always compiled with `_GLIBCXX_USE_CXX11_ABI=1`.
+  - **Cause**: Intel® Extension for PyTorch\* is compiled with `_GLIBCXX_USE_CXX11_ABI=1`.
 This symbol undefined issue appears when PyTorch\* is compiled with `_GLIBCXX_USE_CXX11_ABI=0`.
   - **Solution**: Pass `export GLIBCXX_USE_CXX11_ABI=1` and compile PyTorch\* with particular compiler which supports `_GLIBCXX_USE_CXX11_ABI=1`.
-We recommend using prebuilt wheels in [download server](https:// developer.intel.com/ipex-whl-stable-xpu) to avoid this issue.
+We recommend using prebuilt wheels in [download server](https://pytorch-extension.intel.com/release-whl/stable/xpu/cn/) to avoid this issue.
-- **Problem**: `-997 runtime error` when running some AI models on Intel® Arc™ A-Series GPUs.
+- **Problem**: `-997 runtime error` when running some AI models on Intel® Arc™ Graphics family.
   - **Cause**:  Some of the `-997 runtime error` are actually out-of-memory errors.
-As Intel® Arc™ A-Series GPUs have less device memory than Intel® Data Center GPU Flex Series 170 and Intel® Data Center GPU
+As Intel® Arc™ Graphics GPUs have less device memory than Intel® Data Center GPU Flex Series 170 and Intel® Data Center GPU
     Max  Series, running some AI models on them may trigger out-of-memory errors and cause them to report failure such as `-997 runtime error` most likely.
 This is expected.
-Memory usage optimization is a work in progress to allow Intel® Arc™ A-Series GPUs to support more AI models.
+Memory usage optimization is working in progress to allow Intel® Arc™ Graphics GPUs to support more AI models.
 - **Problem**: Building from source for Intel® Arc™ A-Series GPUs fails on WSL2 without any error thrown.
   - **Cause**: Your system probably does not have enough RAM, so Linux kernel's Out-of-memory killer was invoked.
 You can verify this by running `dmesg` on bash (WSL2 terminal).
   - **Solution**: If the OOM killer had indeed killed the build process, then you can try increasing the swap-size of WSL2, and/or decreasing the number of parallel build jobs with the environment